 About one in every 7,500 babies is born with Williams syndrome.

-Click here to read about symptoms that may be associated with Williams syndrome.
+Learn more about physical characteristics and/or symptoms of Williams syndrome.
 Note: There is wide variability within individuals who have this condition.

 Click on the image below for a printable poster or handout to promote GEMSS information on Williams syndrome!